About these ads

 /Library/LaunchDaemons/com.zeobit.MacKeeper.plugin.AntiTheft.daemon

-3. If you are using Lion, use the ‘Go’ menu in Finder’s menubar and hold down the ‘option’ key.
+3. If you are using OS X Lion 10.7 or later, use the ‘Go’ menu in Finder’s menubar and hold down the ‘option’ key.
 Choose ‘Library’ from the menu (yes, this is a different Library folder from the one you were just in).
 If you are using Snow Leopard or Leopard, just click on the little ‘Home‘ icon in the Finder sidebar and navigate to the Library.
-Then trash any and all of these that you find, remembering to do the TM step (if applicable) first in each case:
+Then trash any and all of these that you find:

 Be careful not to delete the wrong files: only those that have got the words ‘zeobit’, ‘MacKeeper’, ’911′ or ’911bundle’ should be trashed.